FBEWalker/Test/MARKDOWNTUTORIAL.md

-# Markdown Test
+# Markdown Tutorial
-This document is a test to demonstrate that my knowledge of using markdown, developed while creating personal projects with a markdown-based graphic design site, can be effectively carried over to my role at the Wellcome Trust.
+This tutorial covers the most important features fo markdown for use in creating markdown documents or a wiki on github.
+While markdown has some features not covered in this tutorial, many  of them will not apply to work on the Wellcome github repositories.

 # Titles and headings